AmpersandJS/ampersand-router/README.md

 Clientside router with fallbacks for browsers that don't support pushState.
 Mostly lifted from Backbone.js.

+Ampersand-router also adds a `redirectTo` method which is handy for doing "internal" redirects without breaking backbutton functionality in the browser.

 <!-- starthide -->
 Part of the [Ampersand.js toolkit](http://ampersandjs.com) for building clientside applications.
 <!-- endhide -->